Crouching Shanghai, Hidden Free Trade Zone

 In a word, they are terrified.

-This is what the richest man in Asia, Li Ka-shing, told AFP about the plans:
+This is what the richest man in Asia, Li Ka-shing, told reporters about the plans:

 The Free Trade Zone will have a big impact on Hong Kong.
 The free convertibility of the yuan will be favorable in the development of Shanghai.
 If Hong Kong does not catch up, it will lag behind others.